Libraries & Archives

 Hallways, stairwells and other wind traps close to exits or even open areas

-The external corrosion on archives and libraries caused by the wind force of rain, pollutants and debris can have detrimental effects on the condition of the external building walls, potentially leading to internal damp and potential mould growth.
+The external corrosion on archives and libraries caused by the wind force of rain, pollutants, and debris can have detrimental effects on the condition of the external building walls, potentially leading to internal damp and potential mold growth.

-Whilst the Hanwell Air flow series can be used internally, the RL2000 can also be used on the same system for external wind speed and direction measuring wind, speed, precipitation, barometric pressure, temperature and humidity.
+Whilst the Hanwell Pro Air-flow series can be used internally, the RL2000 can also be used on the same system for external wind speed and direction measuring wind, speed, precipitation, barometric pressure, temperature, and humidity.